ENTREPRENEURS: DINKA

 strategic partner

 A differential of DINKA's modus operandi is that the firm forms work teams with the client.
-“It is not like consulting firms in specific areas – for example, HR – who tell you what shortcomings they detected and indicate the steps to follow but do not accompany you to solve those problems”, compare the entrepreneur.
-“We meet with the client weekly at their facilities.
-In these meetings we analyze and establish a strategy and the steps to achieve it”, Explain.
-"So it's also important how much he gets involved with what I call 'homework': the duration of the project is greatly influenced by the amount of time and resources that the consultant allocates to it.”
-In parallel there are internal supervisory meetings at DINKA, with Felsenstein and each consultant.
+“It is not like consulting firms in specific areas – for example, HR – that tell you what shortcomings they detected and tell you the steps to follow but do not accompany you to solve those problems,” compares the entrepreneur.
+"We meet with the client weekly at their facilities.
+In these meetings we analyze and establish a strategy and the steps to achieve it," he explains.
+“So it is also important how much the consultant is involved with what I call “homework”: the duration of the project is greatly influenced by the amount of time and resources that the consultant allocates to it.”
+In parallel, there are internal supervision meetings at DINKA, with Felsenstein and each consultant.

 The firm also incorporated specific training, such as those on technical issues or the use of certain tools.